Cjaimesg/snowflake-mcp-sp-integration/README.md

 }
 ```

-> Replace `absolute/path/to/project` with the actual directory where you cloned this repository.
+> Replace `absolute/path/to/snowflake-mcp-sp-integration` with the actual directory where you cloned this repository.

+## Quickstart - Setup Guide for Dev Environment

+The `quickstart/` folder contains a step-by-step guide for setting up and testing this module in the **Dev Environment**.

 ## License